Does a Person with Psychosis Know They Have It?

 Watch for escalating symptoms they don’t recognize as concerning: increasingly severe delusions or hallucinations, growing social withdrawal, deteriorating self-care, heightened paranoia, worsening disorganized speech or behavior, and inability to maintain daily responsibilities.

 Someone with worsening psychosis might become more resistant to help or more certain of delusional beliefs.
-If they pose danger to themselves or others or can’t meet basic needs, seek professional intervention immediately.
+If they pose a danger to themselves or others or can’t meet basic needs, seek professional intervention immediately.

 Will my loved one ever realize they have psychosis?

 Insight development varies significantly.
 Some gain awareness quickly with treatment, while others take months or years.
-Many experience fluctuating awareness – moments of recognition followed by conviction in delusions.
+Many experience fluctuating awareness: moments of recognition followed by conviction in delusions.

 Some develop insight only retrospectively.
 Factors affecting awareness include disorder type, treatment timing, medication response, and affected brain regions.
 Effective treatment improves functioning and quality of life even without complete insight, which often enhances gradually as healing occurs.